340051-rgb/informatics-portfolio/programming/project-08-html-css/README.md

 ### 4.4 Date Handling

-The project uses JavaScript’s `Date` object to obtain the current date, wich is displayed as the contract signing date.
+The project uses JavaScript’s `Date` object to obtain the current date, which is displayed as the contract signing date.

 ```js
 var fecha = new Date();